Information for Writers and Authors

 If you are making reference to the work of others, follow the guidelines to secure reprint permission.
 If you plan on including illustrations of any kind, be sure to get the copyright-holder's permission for them as well.
 Permission is needed to reprint published or copyrighted material.
 Authors are responsible for securing permission for quotations from publishers.
 Submit copies of permission correspondence with your manuscript.
 See the sample permission letter.

 6. Guidelines for Manuscript Preparation

 Final accepted manuscripts can be submitted electronically.
 If you prefer sending a paper copy, it should be accompanied by an electronic copy on a USB drive or some other electronic medium.
 We are able to translate and work with many platforms and programs.
 Since computer hardware and software are constantly changing, consult with us to confirm the compatibility of your word processing program.

-Please contact our Publications Division (email@example.com) prior to submitting your work.
+Please contact our Executive Director (email@example.com) prior to submitting your work.
 Specify the program and operating system you have used.
 If sending a print copy, it must be from the file you send.

 - Double space all material including notes.
 Set left, right, top and bottom margins at 1"